rshin1209/desres/README.md

 ```
 # Protein Entropy Analysis Result
 ![Picture4](https://github.com/rshin1209/desres/assets/25111091/4a99bca9-7f70-45c6-8117-79b5667459fc)
 **Table 2.
 Protein, residue, and backbone entropy comparison.** Here I presented protein, residue, and backbone entropy comparison.
 The values represent -TS.
-Hence, the lower the value, the higher the entropy. $${\color{blue}Blue}$$ represents the highest entropy and $${\color{red}Red}$$ represents the lowest entropy.
+Hence, the lower the value, the higher the entropy. ${\color{blue}Blue}$ represents the highest entropy and ${\color{red}Red}$ represents the lowest entropy.
 Based on the comparison, Peptide C-dis showed the highest protein and summed residue entropy, while Peptide B showed the lowest protein and summed residue entropy.

 # License
 This repository is licensed under the MIT License - see the LICENSE.md file for details.